Best Management Practices for Indian River Citrus Groves

 Most coir erosion control mats are designed to last over a period of four to six years.
 This allows enough time for vegetation to grow and take root, helping to further stabilize areas.
 Mats are equipped to stabilize areas with erosion, water flows, or steep slopes.
 Some of the strongest mats can handle flows up to sixteen feet per second (16 fps) and slopes up to 1:1.
 Over time, mats will slowly biodegrade to enrich the surrounding areas.

-In addition to providing natural stabilization products, Granite Environmental Inc. offers a huge variety of BMPs that have been implemented on construction sites, industrial, and agricultural areas to help filter stormwater and keep areas in compliance with storm water pollution control requirements.
+In addition to providing natural stabilization products, Granite Environmental Inc. offers a huge variety of BMPs that have been implemented on construction sites, industrial, and agricultural areas to help filter stormwater site runoff and keep areas in compliance with Florida storm water pollution control requirements.

 GEI Works P.O.
 Box 780928 Sebastian, FL 32978